cafebazaar/kupak/README.md

 Kupak is package manager for installing and basic management of Kubernetes resources using a format called **pak**.

 Pak is a format for parameterizing and grouping related Kubernetes resources like pods, replication controllers and services.
-With kupak you could install, un-install, track and update paks in your Kubernetes cluster.
+With kupak you can install, uninstall, track and update paks in your Kubernetes cluster.

 Pak supports Go text/templating for parameterization with a simple format for defining parameters and their types.

-See this [repo](http://x.com) for some ready-to-use paks and examples.
+See this [repo](https://github.com/cafebazaar/paks) for some ready-to-use paks and examples.

 ## Features
 - Simplicity